nuxeo-sandbox/nuxeo-statistics/README.md

 **Step 1 - StatisticsComputer - compute the metric:**

-`StatisticsComputer` are contributed to `StatisticsService` and are in charge to compute some metrics.
+`StatisticsComputer`s are contributed to `StatisticsService` and are in charge of computing some metrics.
 Typically:

  - `ESAuditStatisticsComputer`: compute metrics based on Audit log in Elasticsearch
  - `ESRepositoryStatisticsComputer`: computes metrics related to the Document Repository using Elasticsearch index

- Each `StatisticsComputer` defines it's refresh interval and is run by it's own `StatisticsComputation`.
+ Each `StatisticsComputer` defines its refresh interval and is run by its own `StatisticsComputation`.

 **Step 2 - MetricsHistoryCollector - Capture Snapshots of metrics**